7andahalf/Fort-Knox/README.md

 # Fort-Knox
 A Virtual encrypted file system

-###About
+### About

 Fort Knox is a virtual encrypted file system.
 You can place some files in the 'files' directory and run fortKnox.py, login and encrypt those files.
 These files will be encrypted and stored in the 'vault'.
 Now you can delete those files in the 'files' folder.
 To retrieve them you can decrypt them using Fort Knox.
 Fort Knox has its own terminal like unix with some basic commands.

-###Installation
+### Installation

 Download the repo onto your system.
 Make sure you have the dependencies(Crypto.Cipher and colorama) installed.
 Use following commands to do that.

-easy_install pycrypto
-easy_install colorama
+`easy_install pycrypto`

+`easy_install colorama`

 Run fortKnox.py
-password is 12345678
+You can setup your password now.
+Enter a password of your choice and enter it again when asked.
+Fort-knox will now be setup, Login again to start using.

+###### Note:
-change password by typing 'changepass' and pressing enter.
+* You change password by typing 'changepass' and pressing enter.
-Password must be 8 charecters long only. a key will be used for encryption, by default it will be 12345678901234567890123456789012 change this key to some random key by 'changekey'. key must be 32 chars long. use 'help' for list of commands
+* use 'help' for list of commands

-###What this could be used for
+### What this could be used for

 - To maintain a diary.
 Simply create a folder in 'files' add your entries as files, decrypt and read when needed.
 - To maintain a journal, working on a top-secret project?
 Use this as a journal
 - To store your secret project files
 - To store sensetive files/information like passwords

-###Usage
+### Usage

 Place files in 'files' folder.
 List of commands: